kylewilliamsrr/post-install-config/README.md

 </p>
 <p>
-In the Admin Panel, an administrator can also create new Help Topics for tickets that can help users connect issues with the proper department.
+In the Admin Panel, you can also create new Help Topics for tickets that can help users connect issues with the proper department.
 Service Level Agreements can also be added based on policy so that tickets are resolved in the appropriate manner.
 </p>
 <br />